Great-grandmother, 97, becomes Brazil's oldest coronavirus survivor

 However, that stance has cost him in the polls and most nights, in cities across Brazil, quarantined Brazilians are banging pots and pans in protest at his handling of the crisis.

+On Sunday, Bolsonaro said he thought that the coronavirus was on its way out of Brazil, although he gave no explanation.
+In its place, he added, was coming further unemployment.

+“It seems that the virus issue is starting to go away, but unemployment is coming ... hard.
+We must fight these two things,” he said in a televised call with religious leaders.

-Reporting by Gabriel Stargardter; Editing by Daniel Wallis and Richard Chang
+Reporting by Gabriel Stargardter and Marcela Ayres; Editing by Richard Chang and Christopher Cushing